 DCRA’s Superintendent of Corporations heads Corporations Division that acts as of the Office of Corporate Registrar for the District of Columbia.
 To form a domestic filing entity appropriate form and fee must be paid and filed with DCRA’s Superintendent of Corporations.
-The definition of filing entity includes for-profit corporation including professional corporation and nonprofit corporation, limited liability company, limited and general cooperative association, limited partnership, limited liability partnership and business statutory trust.
+Corporations division forms all filing entities in the District of Columbia.

-If your entity has been registered outside of the District of Columbia, please refer to “Register a Foreign entity” link below for relevant information.
+If your entity has been registered as one of the organization types above outside of the District of Columbia, please refer to “Register a Foreign entity” link below for relevant information.